 Section 12 establishes a Commission on the Right to Adequate Food as the lead agency to implement the right to adequate food.
 In accordance with sections 13 to 21, appropriate measures are adopted, assigning responsibilities across different departments of government, as well as civil society organizations, and imposing deadlines.
 There is a whole-of-government approach, in which various policies in the areas of health care, education, employment and social protection, agriculture and rural development are coordinated.
-This approach makes possible the identification of synergies among programs that fall under the responsibility of different departments, such as school-feeding programmes that source from local small-scale producers, or food-for-work programmes that improve rural infrastructures.
-A multi-year strategy combines short-term approaches that prioritize access to food for the hungry, and long-term concerns aimed at removing the structural causes of hunger, building bridges across them.
+This approach makes possible the identification of synergies among programs that fall under the responsibility of different departments, such as schoolfeeding programmes that source from local small-scale producers, or food-for-work programmes that prioritize access to food for the hungry, and long-term concerns aimed at removing the structural causes of hunger, building bridges across them.
 Sections 22 to 23 make possible available various kinds of relief in case of a violation of the act.

-Many of the provisions of this framework bill are inspired by the Food and Agriculture Organization Guide on Legislating for the Right to Food, Part Three Framework Law.
-To the extent possible, they have been adapted to the Philippine context.
+Many of the provisions of this framework bill are inspired by the Food and Agriculture Organization Guide on Legislating for the Right to Food, Part Three Framework Law.2 To the extent possible, they have been adapted to the Philippine context.